ergest/sql_patterns/Book/chap5.md

                 2021-12-01|
 ```

+That should work in most cases but of there are always exceptions.
 Suppose that for whatever reason the date was bad:
 ```sql
 --listing 5.2
 SELECT CAST('2021-13-01' as DATE);